 Option 1.2: No transmission costs passed through to distribution connecting customers, instead to be recovered via DUoS charges, unless the GSP is to feed a single customer

-This solution is the same as 4.15Option 1.1 but adds an exception.
+This solution is the same as Option 1.1 but adds an exception.
 The exception would only apply to GSPs where there is only one distribution customer connected to it.
 The drafting of the solution would be along the lines of defining the exception as “wholly or mainly” used by a single customer.
 This maintains integrity with the distribution charging principle of sole use and shared assets.
 It also maintains alignment with transmission charging principles so that there are no costs avoided for a single customer seeking to charge at transmission or distribution.

-However, it does add complexity to the solution and the Working Group would need to consider how this single use is defined, both at the time of connection and in the future.
-This solution would remove the anomaly of the charging dependent on the GSP classification (that is outside of the connecting customers control) but maintain broad consistency if it was a single customer connecting to a new GSP.
+However, it does add complexity to the solution and the Working Group would need to consider how this single use is defined, both at the time of connection and in the future, and whether requested by the customer or driven by unavoidable DNO design outcomes.
+This solution would remove the anomaly of the charging dependent on the GSP classification (that is outside of the connecting customers control) but maintain broad consistency if it was a single customer connecting to a new GSP specifically at their request.

 However, it does add complexity to the solution and the Working Group would need to consider how this single use is defined, both at the time of connection and in the future.
 This solution would remove the anomaly of the charging dependent on the GSP classification (that is outside of the connecting customers control) but maintain broad consistency if it was a single customer connecting to a new GSP.